tidwall/uhaha/README.md

 Security options:
   --tls-cert path : path to TLS certificate
   --tls-key path  : path to TLS private key
-  --tls-ca path   : path to CA certificate to be used as a trusted root when
-                    validating certificates.
   --auth auth     : cluster authorization, shared by all servers and clients

 Advanced options: